 Add tags, which act as tools to help the discovery of your video.

 YouTube videos’ optimization isn’t something to skimp on.
 Identifying the proper keywords will open up endless possibilities for your video to be found on either Google or YouTube’s built-in search.
-If you need help with this important aspect of the YouTube experience, be sure to check out our guide to get your YouTube videos ranking high.
+If you need help with this important aspect of the YouTube experience, be sure to check out our guide to YouTube SEO so you can get your videos found easily.

 Now that your video is successfully uploaded, it’s time to take advantage of YouTube’s built-in tools.
 These tools can be helpful to enhance your video in one way or another for your audience.